raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 ![](images/step5_setAsteroidSpeed.png)

-### Randomising where the asteroids appear
+### Randomise where the asteroids appear

-Lets make it more fun by creating asteroids at different locations.
+Lets make it more fun by creating asteroids in different places.
 To do this, you can write a function that returns a random position!

 + Add this function to the `CreateAsteroids` script: